krishpr0/D_app/README.md

 # schoolapp

-A Flutter-based application designed to manage assignments, classrooms, study sessions, and more.
-Developed for students and teachers for collaborative and efficient work created by students.
+SchoolAPP or aka applicationSCl is an flutter based application developed to manage assignments, classrooms, study sessions, and many more...
+It is espcially developed for students and teachers collaborations and efficient framework created by students for students...
+The framework is flutter and the programming language used is Dart.
+Google's offical application development SDK.

 ### Features

 ## Core Features

 * Assignment Management – Add, modify, remove, and monitor assignments
 * Kanban Board – Move assignments through Todo/InProgress/Completed sections with drag-and-drop functionality
 * Priority System – Assign priorities of Low, Medium, High, and Urgent with corresponding color codes
 * Image Attachments – Upload images along with completed assignments
 * Time Tracking – Integrated timer to monitor time spent on assignments
 * Deadline Reminders – Local notifications for approaching deadlines

 ## Classroom Features

 * Create Classrooms – Teachers have the ability to set up classrooms using invite codes
 * Join Classrooms – Students can enter classrooms by using invite codes
 * Classroom Assignments – Generate assignments tailored specifically for classrooms
 * Grade Submissions – Teachers can grade student submissions
 * Student Management – View classroom members and their submissions